Insurance and reinsurance in India: overview

 Restrictions on persons to whom services can be marketed or sold

-The restrictions on persons to whom insurance/reinsurance services and contracts can be marketed or sold are contained in the FEMA Insurance Regulations, the LIM, the GIM and the General Insurance Business (Nationalisation) Act, 1972 (General Insurance Act).
+The restrictions on persons to whom insurance/reinsurance services and contracts can be marketed or sold are contained in the FEMA Insurance Regulations and the LIM.

 The FEMA Insurance Regulations set out the conditions subject to which a person resident in India can take or continue to hold a general insurance policy/life insurance policy issued by an insurer outside India.